dwrensha/compfiles/README.md

 # math-puzzles-in-lean4

+Math puzzles and their solutions, formalized in [Lean 4](https://github.com/leanprover/lean4).

+This is a continuation of
-Math puzzles formalized in Lean 4, using the Lean 3 repo https://github.com/dwrensha/math-puzzles-in-lean as a starting point.
+the work in the Lean 3 repo https://github.com/dwrensha/math-puzzles-in-lean.

 ## building

-Make sure you have `elan` installed, then do:
+Make sure you have [`elan`](https://github.com/leanprover/elan) installed, then do:

 ```
 $ lake exe cache get
 $ lake build
 ```

+## contributing

+Contributions are welcome!
+You may take credit for you work by adding yourself to the "authors" field in the copyright header.

 ## videos